andrewbossie/SER401-Redfish/jsMockRedfishServer/rfModeller.md

-# `jsMockServer` Overview
+# `rfModellerSuite` Overview

-`jsMockServer` is a set of scripts and patterns to create and optionally serve mockup [RedFish][RedFish] data.
+`rfModellerSuite` is a set of scripts and patterns to create and optionally serve mockup [RedFish][RedFish] data.
 Note that it is *not* a full RedFish implementation.
 It uses templates from the `/redfish/v1/TelemetryService` portion of the RedFish API and a set of defined patterns to create mock data for visualization or other test cases.

-# `rfmockserver`
+# `rfModelServer`

-The `rfmockserver` script without any arguments reads from the `config.js` file and writes out mock data according to the specifications listed in that file to an existing RedFish directory.
+The `rfModelServer` script without any arguments reads from the `config.js` file and writes out mock data according to the specifications listed in that file to an existing RedFish directory.
 Specifically, it modifies the files under the `TelemetryService` directory to simulate incoming telemetry data.

 ## Usage

 ```
-$ node rfmockserver \[-s\] \[-c \<config file\>\]
+$ node rfModelServer \[-s\] \[-c \<config file\>\]

 -s         Starts a server on port 8001 to serve up the /redfish/v1/TelemetryService directory
 -c <file>  A config file other than ./config.js